Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

    5. the category description
    6. the ellipsis menu for additional actions: Edit / Delete

 When clicking the category name, it opens the category detail page.
-From the details page, you can [edit the category](#editing-a-category) or [features a category](#featuring-a-category)
+From the details page, you can [edit the category](#editing-a-category) or [convert to a featured category](#convert-a-product-category-into-a-featured-category)

 ### Creating a global category